truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Disks/DisksScreensSCALE.md

 {{< /expand >}}

 ## Edit Disk Screen
-The **Edit Disk** screen allows users to configure general disk, power management, temperature alert, S.M.A.R.T. and SED settings for system disks not assigned to a pool.
+The **Edit Disk** screen allows users to configure general disk, power management, temperature alert, S.M.A.R.T., and SED settings for system disks not assigned to a pool.
 {{< expand "Click Here for More Information" "v" >}}

 ![EditDiskScreen](/images/SCALE/22.12/EditDiskScreen.png "Edit Disk Screen")